Bargaining Unit: AEA

 - A valid Alaska type C special services certificate with endorsement as a school counselor or guidance and counseling.

-- Type C social work/counseling psychology endorsements with two years of school counseling experience will be considered in lieu of the above requirement.
+- A type C social work endorsements may be considered in lieu of the above requirement.

 - Counseling/school based internship with school age children.